 |Table 2.
 FNMR values, native accuracy|

-The tables and figures above represent performance and reliability estimates of Neurotechnology's MINEX III compliant biometric software submissions published January 16, 2018, April 17, 2018 and August 8, 2018.
+The tables and figures above represent performance and reliability estimates of Neurotechnology's MINEX III compliant biometric software submissions published July 31, 2019.

-The Neurotechnology+0108 submission represents the latest advancement in Neurotechnology's fingerprint template recognition algorithms designed for use in solutions based on PC or mobile platforms.
-The submission successfully passed the MINEX III validation in April 2018.
-The outstanding interoperability results for Neurotechnology's latest fingerprint template generation technology, as well as the top-ranked native accuracy for fingerprint recognition (generator and matcher) software, easily exceeds any previous MINEX III submission.
+The Neurotechnology+010A submission represents the most recent Neurotechnology's fingerprint template recognition algorithms designed for use in solutions based on PC or mobile platforms.
+The submission successfully passed the MINEX III validation in July 2019.
+The outstanding interoperability results for Neurotechnology's latest fingerprint template generation technology, as well as the top-ranked interoperability and native accuracy results for fingerprint recognition (generator and matcher) software, easily exceed any previous MINEX III submission.

-Simultaneously with the latest Neurotechnoloy+0206 submission detailed above, the Neurotechnology+0108 template generator ranks first for interoperability among all of the 17 submitted MINEX III compliant template generators, outperforming the closest vendor submission by 1.4 times at PIV Level 1 interoperability for pooled, two-finger matcher criteria.
-It has demonstrated consistent interoperability, both with outside vendor products and Neurotechnology's own native predecessors (e.g., Neurotechnology+0204).
-In the latter instance, two-finger native fidelity improved by roughly 1.25 times.
+Simultaneously with the latest Neurotechnology+0206 submission detailed below, the Neurotechnology+010A generator surpass all of the 23 submitted MINEX III compliant template generators from other 18 vendors, outperforming the closest vendor submission by more than 1.2 times at PIV Level 1 interoperability for pooled, two-finger matching criteria.

-This MINEX III result positions Neurotechnology as the leading template-generator software provider, assuring generated data applicability in a deployed biometric system's successive evolutionary stages, both within a cross-vendor or a cross-version interoperable environment.
-It also consolidates Neurotechnology's position as the first choice among fast and interoperable fingerprint matching software providers and the leader in prime native performance.
+This MINEX III result positions Neurotechnology as the leading template generator software provider, assuring generated data applicability in a deployed biometric system's successive evolutionary stages, both within a cross-vendor or a cross-version interoperable environment.
+It also consolidates Neurotechnology's position as the first choice among fast and interoperable fingerprint matching software providers with prime native reliability.

-The Neurotechnology+0206 submission represents the latest advancement in Neurotechnology's fingerprint template generation algorithm in combination with the latest MegaMatcher On Card fingerprint matching algorithm for performing card holder verification on smart cards.
+The Neurotechnology+0206 submission represents the recent Neurotechnology's fingerprint template generation algorithm in combination with the most recent MegaMatcher On Card fingerprint matching algorithm for performing card holder verification on smart cards.
 The submitted algorithm successfully passed the MINEX III validation in August 2018.

-The submission has consolidated top ranked outstanding interoperability of the template generator also demonstrated by Neurotechnology+0108, but at more than 2 times improved template creation time.
-This positions the leading template generator Neurotechnology+0206 as the second fastest among the top 10 most interoperable MINEX III compliant generators leaderboard reported by NIST, while outperforming remaining vendors leaderboard algorithms by at least 1.4 times at pooled two-finger PIV Level 1 criteria.
+The submission has consolidated top ranked outstanding interoperability of the template generator also demonstrated by the predecessor breakthrough Neurotechnology+0108 submission, but at more than 2 times improved template creation time.
+Since 2018 this positions the leading template generator Neurotechnology+0206 as the second fastest vendor among the top 10 most interoperable MINEX III compliant generators leaderboard reported by NIST, while outperforming remaining vendors in top 10 leaderboard algorithms by at least 1.23 times at pooled two-finger PIV Level 1 criteria.

-The Neurotechnology+0206 template generator and matcher pair verifies it compliance with the minimal two-finger interoperability and single finger native accuracy NIST SP 800-76-2 specifications demonstrating 10 times and 2 times lower actual FNMR rates respectively.
+The Neurotechnology+0206 template generator and matcher pair verifies its compliance with the minimal two-finger interoperability and single finger native accuracy NIST SP 800-76-2 specifications demonstrating more than 8 times and more than 2 times lower actual FNMR rates respectively.